xjpaulo/django_credit_check/README.md

 **Tasks:**

-Tasks can be monitored through Flower accessing the following URL:
+Tasks will be tracked by Flower accessing the following URL:
 ```
 http://localhost:5555
 ```